varundu06/Pairs-Trading-Strategy-Implementation/README.md

-# Pairs-Trading-Statistical-Arbitrage-Backtest
+# Pairs-Trading
-Building and backtesting a z-score based trading strategy
+Building and backtesting a mean reversion pairs trading strategy